openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Verifier accesses Wallet via OpenID Connect

 A Verifier uses OpenID Connect to obtain verifiable presentations.
 This is a simple and mature way to obtain identity data.
-From a technical perspective, this also makes integration with OAuth-protected APIs easier as OpenID Connect is based on OAuth.
+From a technical perspective, this also makes integration with OAuth-protected APIs easier as OpenID Connect is based on OAuth 2.0.

 ## Existing OpenID Connect RP integrates SSI wallets